rldotai/bulk-upload-to-wordpress/example/README.md

 ...although the titles will change depending on the work in question.
 The `.json` files contain metadata for each chapter, which is at present just its index and title.

 # Uploading Posts

-Here I am in a bit of a jam, because I don't actually have a WordPress site that I can test this on.
-I have written a script that _should_ work out of the box, but will likely require modifications to get it working correctly.
+I have written a script that _should_ work out of the box, but will likely require modifications to get it working correctly, particularly if the any of the underlying APIs change.
+*HOWEVER*, since the end result of this process will be a large number of posts made to your site, **please read to the end of this section instead of just copy-pasting the commands**.

+---

 Assuming everything will work correctly, we then run the `wordpress_upload.py` script, which if the package was installed, is given by `bulk_upload_wordpress`, or you can find the file in `src/wordpress_upload.py`.